 As described in the Code of Virginia, the CIP is one of the methods of implementing the Comprehensive Plan and is of equal importance to methods like the Zoning and Subdivision Ordinances, official maps and transportation plans.
 The Policy Committee uses a standardized set of ranking criteria to prioritize projects.
 Committee members evaluated each request for funding and produced a numerical score between 10 and 100.
 The scores generated by individual Committee members were then averaged to produce the Committee's final score and priority.
-The Policy Committee's ranking criteria are attached for reference (Attachment No. 2).
+The Committee's ranking criteria are attached for reference (Attachment No. 1).

-In Attachment No. 3, the CIP project requests from County departments and Williamsburg-James City County Schools (WJCC) are summarized.
-This year there was a total of 18 projects submitted for consideration by the Board of Supervisors - four from James City County departments and 14 from WJCC Schools.
+In Attachment No. 2, the CIP project requests from County departments and WJCC Schools are summarized.
+This year there was a total of 18 projects submitted for consideration by the Policy Committee - four from James City County departments and 14 from WJCC Schools.
 The projects total \$44.8 million, with \$4.46 million of that total identified for FY 18.
-The only proposed County projects that have been previously included in the Board's five-year CIP are the Stormwater Division's and the Planning Division's requests.
-Some of the improvements proposed by WJCC Schools were included in prior CIPs; however, estimates and completion timelines have been amended.
+The only proposed County projects that have been previously included in the Board's five-year CIP are the Stormwater Division's and the Planning Department's requests.
+Some of the improvements proposed by WJCC Schools were included in prior CIPs, however, estimates and completion timelines have been amended.